My niece, the bride, asked me to take some behind-the-scenes photos of the wedding. The venue had a package that included a photographer.

-So during the wedding it was actually raining.
+So during the wedding, it was raining.
 Just a few drops, but this tells you the type of light we had.
-I decided to just fill in to give a little pop to the photos.
-So outside I was shooting at 1/2000 shutter speed with a flash.
+I decided just to fill in to give a little pop to the photos.
+So outside, I was shooting at 1/2000 shutter speed with a flash.

-I love shooting with the on camera strobe in a situation like this.
-I lets me be sure there is light on the people and then lets me record the background in natural lighting.
+I love shooting with the on-camera strobe in a situation like this.
+It lets me be sure there is light on the people and then allows me to record the background in natural lighting.

 Sometimes the light was great without a flash.
-Just turned it off when I didn’t need it and turned it on as needed.
+I just turned it off when I didn’t need it and turned it on as needed.
 The settings on the camera stayed the same.

 I really love just taking photos as a guest and not the official photographer.

 I love the Nikon Z6 with the Sigma 24-105mm f/4 Art lens with the Godox V860IIN with the MagMod MagSphere for weddings.
 I think you can shoot 95% of the wedding with this setup.
-I think you just need a long lens like a 70-200mm for the ceremony.
+I think you need a long lens, like 70-200mm, for the ceremony.

-Now the other thing that really makes this system work is the updated Adobe Lightroom.
-I love using three of the controls that if used properly can really help out some photos that in the past without these controls would have been so-so photos.
+The updated Adobe Lightroom is the other thing that really makes this system work.
+I love using three of the controls that, if used correctly, can help out some photos that, in the past, would have been so-so photos without these controls.